Kopano-dev/kwmserver/docs/RTM-API.md

 	}
 }

-### checks

-- hmac needs to be valid.
-- there must be state, channel, hash and data.
-- data.state must be the previously generated state from the peer.

 ## simon receives response

 Create WebRTC peer connection and exchange signals by sending the WebRTC sdp data through the server to the target.

+### checks

+- channel must match.
+- state revceived must match the accepted state from webrtc_call response.
+- source must match the accepted source from webrtc_call response.

+### additional data can be sent in both ways, with channel and remote state

 {
 	"type": "webrtc",